patmorin/patmorin.github.io/_projects/helly.md

 The interesting thing about Theorem 1 is that not every planar 3-tree is ball 1-Helly.

+**Conjecture F:** There are only finitely-many 1-Helly triangulations.

+*Proof Idea:* Planar 3-trees (also called stellated-triangulations are simple and have a tree-decomposition where the underlying tree is a 3-ary tree.
+I suspect that if this underlying tree has height more than 3, then the underlying tree is not 1-Helly.   ∎

 # Extension to Planar Ball 2-Helly Triangulations

 We can extend Theorem 1 to Ball 2-Helly Triangulations.